SharePoint/PnP-Guidance/articles/Transform-farm-solutions-to-the-SharePoint-app-model.md

   - Identifying unused features, and agreeing with your users to omit this functionality from the new app for SharePoint.

   - For each farm solution, determining whether to replace it with an app for SharePoint.
 Some solutions, such as SharePoint administration extensions, cannot be duplicated in the SharePoint app model.
-For more information, see  [Apps for SharePoint compared with SharePoint solutions](http://msdn.microsoft.com/library/0e9efadb-aaf2-4c0d-afd5-d6cf25c4e7a8.aspx) and [Deciding between apps for SharePoint and SharePoint solutions](http://msdn.microsoft.com/library/8459e265-b8fd-4bf8-911e-d63cae8bf96f.aspx).
+For more information, see  [add-ins for SharePoint compared with SharePoint solutions](http://msdn.microsoft.com/library/0e9efadb-aaf2-4c0d-afd5-d6cf25c4e7a8.aspx) and [Deciding between add-ins for SharePoint and SharePoint solutions](http://msdn.microsoft.com/library/8459e265-b8fd-4bf8-911e-d63cae8bf96f.aspx).

 3. Solution planning.
 Design the new application using the SharePoint app model based on: